Windows of Welcome

 Her art practice illuminates the rich and multifaceted experiences of Black womanhood.
 Through her exploration of identity, heritage, and migration, she creates immersive installations and evocative sculptures that engage multiple senses.

-Joke has been working with a group at Tuffley Library and young refugees on a unique window installation for Gloucester to animate the high street.
+Joke worked with a group at Tuffley Library and young refugees on a unique installation for Gloucester to animate the high street.

 Genaro Martinez Medina